ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ```
 This command will create a Scala file in `outputPath` containing all the types defined in the provided GraphQL schema defined at `schemaPath`.
 The generated code will be formatted with Scalafmt using the configuration defined by `scalafmtPath`.

-::: warning WIP
+::: warning Unsupported features
-This feature is still a work in progress.
-Only simple types are currently supported: any schema containing `input`, `interface`, `scalar` or `schema` will cause a generation error.
+Some features are not supported by Caliban and will cause an error during code generation:
+- interfaces
+- extensions
 :::